-- B. An integral, yet incidental, part of the supervising provider's service; - C. Commonly rendered without charge (included in the supervising provider's bill); - D. Of a type that are commonly furnished in a physician's office or clinic; - E. Furnished under the supervising provider's direct personal supervision; and - F. Furnished by an individual with a valid employment arrangement with the supervising provider. - II.
-Services would not be eligible to be reported as "incident to" services when the above requirements are not met, including but not limited to: - A. The service is rendered for a new medical problem or complaint; - B. The service is not an integral or incidental part of a supervising physician's services; - C. The service is not of the type commonly furnished in a physician's office or clinic; - D. Services are rendered during a time when the supervising physician (or in some instances the supervising non-physician practitioner or NPP) has left the office (for any reason); - E. Services are rendered for a medical condition when a physician is not actively involved in the care or treatment plan for that medical condition. - III.
+- A. Addressing only established problems, and the physician must have personally seen the member and developed a plan of care for that particular condition; - B. An integral, yet incidental, part of the supervising provider's service; - C. Commonly rendered without charge (included in the supervising provider's bill); - D. Of a type that are commonly furnished in a physician's office or clinic; - E. Furnished under the supervising provider's direct supervision (see Policy Guidelines below for more information regarding supervision levels) and the service is within the scope of practice of the supervising physician; and - F. Furnished by an individual with a valid employment arrangement with the supervising provider (see Policy Guidelines below for more information regarding "employment arrangement"). - II.
+Services would not be eligible to be reported as "incident to" services when the above requirements are not met, including but not limited to: - A. The service is rendered for a new medical problem or complaint; - B. The service is not an integral or incidental part of a supervising physician's services; - C. The service is not of the type commonly furnished in a physician's office or clinic; - Services are rendered during a time when the supervising physician (or in some instances the supervising non-physician practitioner or NPP) has left the office (for any reason); - E. Services are rendered for a medical condition when a physician is not actively involved in the care or treatment plan for that medical condition or the services are not within the scope of practice of the supervising physician. - III.
 Except for auxiliary personnel, all providers billing "incident to" are required to be credentialed with Company.
 Providers who are excluded from billing the Company may not bill "incident to." - IV.
 Nurse practitioners (NP's) and physicians' assistants (PA's) licensed by the state and credentialed by the Company may either bill for their services independently or bill under the physician's name using the "incident to" guidelines when all "incident to" requirements" are met. - V. Coverage of services rendered by auxiliary personnel who are not licensed by the state to practice independently is limited to those services performed while in the employment of a physician and under the direct supervision of a physician or physician extender. - A. If a solo practitioner, he/she must directly supervise the care. - B. If a group practice, any physician or physician extender who is a member of the group may be present in the office to supervise. - C. Auxiliary personnel subject to the restrictions of this provision include pharmacists, nurses (RN, LPN), medical assistants, technicians, and other aides. - D. See Billing and Coding Guidelines below for specific CPT/HCPCS information. - VI.
 Auxiliary personnel may administer influenza vaccine without physician supervision when furnished in compliance with any applicable State law.